Azure/dev-box-images/README.md

-# Dev Box Images
+# Custom Dev Box Images

-This repo contains custom images to be used with [Microsoft Dev Box](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-microsoft-dev-box/ba-p/3412063).
+This repo contains a Github action to create custom images to be used with [Microsoft Dev Box](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-microsoft-dev-box/ba-p/3412063).
 It demonstrates how to create custom images with pre-installed software using [Packer](https://www.packer.io/) and shared them via [Azure Compute Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/shared-image-galleries).

 See the [workflow file](.github/workflows/build_images.yml) to see how images are built and deployed.